 - 1. The project will be monitored against the agreed project milestones.
 The lead applicant is required to submit progress report(s)/final report until project completion. - 2.
-For Category C projects, the lead applicant should also set out the relevant milestones of the projects to be carried out by the Mainland partner, where appropriate.
+For Category C projects, the lead applicant should also set out the relevant milestones of the projects to be carried out by the Guangdong/Shenzhen partner.